makandra/capybara-lockstep/README.md

 ## Disabling synchronization

-If for some reason you want to disable browser synchronization for a while, you can do it like this:
+Sometimes you want to disable browser synchronization, e.g. to observe a loading spinner during a long-running request.

+To disable synchronization:

 ```ruby
 begin